Big Quantum cohomology of orbifold spheres: Bulk deformed Floer theory of Seidel Lagrangian in Bulk deformed Floer theory of Seidel Lagrangian in P1,a,b,c

 where $\iota(\nu(i))$ is the degree shifting number associated to the twisted sector labeled by $\nu(i)$.

 Let us also explain how to handle $J$-holomorphic polygons with transversally intersecting Lagrangian boundary conditions.
-Given two Lagrangian subspaces $L_i, L_{i+1} = J L_i$, there exist a positive path of Lagrangian subspaces from $L_i$ to $L_{i+1}$ given by $e^{\pi Jt/2}L_0$ for $t \in [0,1]$.
-Given a holomorphic polygon, we get a loop of Lagrangians along the boundary by adding these positive paths at each corner.
+Given two Lagrangian subspaces $L_i, L_{i+1} = J \cdot L_i$ in a symplectic vector space with a compatible linear complex structure $J$, we have the path of Lagrangian subspaces from $L_i$ to $L_{i+1}$ given by $e^{\pi Jt/2}L_i$ for $t \in [0,1]$ (which is called a positive path).
+Given a holomorphic polygon, we get a loop of Lagrangians along the boundary by concatenating with these positive paths at each corner.
 The resulting Maslov index of the Lagrangian loop is called the topological Maslov index.
-If there is in addition an orbifold point in the interior, we can first desingularize it as above, and add positive paths to define the topological Maslov index, which is also denoted by $\mu^{de}$. \begin{remark} For the definition of the Chern-Weil index, we choose a unitary connection, which asymptotically sends $L_i$ to $JL_i$ at the puncture along the positive path.
+If there is in addition an orbifold point in the interior, we can first desingularize it as above, and concatenate with positive paths to define the topological Maslov index, which is also denoted by $\mu^{de}$. \begin{remark} For the definition of the Chern-Weil index, we choose a unitary connection, which asymptotically sends $L_i$ to $JL_i$ at the puncture along the positive path.
 Then the relation \eqref{decw} also holds for polygons.
 We remark that there is an error in \cite{CS} Proposition 5.6.
 Namely, the formula (23) in \cite{CS} holds true for connections which are trivial near the puncture, but it does not hold for general connections.
 Rather we have \eqref{decw} with asymptotic conditions given by positive paths. \end{remark}

 It is well-known that the Fredholm index of the $\overline{\partial}$ operator on discs with smooth Lagrangian boundary condition equals $n + \mu^{de}$.
-For transversely intersecting Lagrangians, we can glue orientation operators of positive paths (this has index $n$) at the punctures to obtain a formula
+For transversely intersecting Lagrangians, we can glue orientation operators of positive paths (where each path has index $n$) at the punctures to obtain a formula

 (If we had used negative paths instead of positive paths to define the topological Maslov index, the term $(k+1)n$ will disappear.
 In this sense, it would be more convenient to use negative paths.
 We follow the usual convention to use positive paths.)